partcoffee/uni/_case/riktigspor.md

 </blockquote>

 <blockquote>
 	<p>Working with Magnus is a great pleasure.
 He is accurate, eloquent and efficient.
-He brings to us much needed technical know-how.
-Magnus is also a nice guy, and despite his somewhat freakish lunch habits, he fits in at Riktig Spor.</p>
+He brings to us much needed technical know-how, and really fits in at Riktig Spor.</p>
 	<!-- Orginal -->
 	<!-- <p>Working with Magnus is a great pleasure.
 He is accurate, eloquent and efficient.
 He brings to us much needed technical know-how.
 Magnus is also a nice guy.
 He is clean, well behaved and, despite his some what freekish lunch habits, fits in at Riktig Spor.</p> -->
 	<p>Fredric, Project Manager</p>